mjebrahimi/Performance-Wars-Benchmarking-CSharp/README.md

 - [ ] [UnsafeAccessor](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute) vs Reflection-Based Access
 - [ ] [Source Generated Regex](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute) vs Regular Regex (in various manner: static, instance, compiled, ...)

+## Contributing

+Create an [issue](https://github.com/mjebrahimi/Performance-Wars-Benchmarking-CSharp/issues/new) or [discussion](https://github.com/mjebrahimi/Performance-Wars-Benchmarking-CSharp/discussions/new/choose) if you found a **Mistake** or have a **Suggestion**.

+**Or if you want to add more benchmarks to this project:**

+1. Fork it
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

 ## Useful Resources
 https://github.com/martinstm/benchmarks